raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 `sudo ifup eth0`

 Double check that the correct IP address was given by the DHCP server.
 Use the `ifconfig` command for this.
 The address will be under `eth0` on the second line after `inet addr`.
-If not correct then go back and check the server Pi configuration files for mistakes and repeat the above two commands.
+If not correct then go back and check the server Pi configuration files for mistakes, restart dnsmasq and repeat the above two commands.

 ### On all the remaining client Pi's